 At the University of Bath we are known for excellence in teaching and research, a superb student experience and providing outstanding preparation for the workplace.
 We are a top ten UK university (Guardian University Guide 2019), ranked fourth in The Times Higher Education Student Experience Survey 2018 and were awarded Gold in the most recent Teaching Excellence Framework.

 Doctoral researchers who join us enjoy a diverse, research-intensive environment with a strong interdisciplinary ethos.
 They have the opportunity to work with academics and researchers of international reputation, known for the originality and significance of their work.

-This autumn we are advertising funded studentships across our three Faculties and School:
+We advertise funded studentships across our three Faculties and School:

 Join our growing Doctoral College community and your network will include students from around the world, studying across a range of programmes including PhDs and integrated PhDs, MPhils and professional doctorates.
 Around a third are studying part time, some combine research and a career, many are based on campus and others are in professional organisations.

 You will share ideas and best practice, attend seminars and conferences and explore thinking at the forefront of your discipline.
 You will gain access to resources and archives at four leading research institutions through our GW4 Alliance.
 And you will benefit from a Professional Development programme that will give you the tools to support your research, and give you a head-start in your chosen career.